Go to content

 • Process-oriented

 If the interest focus is on the process, the attention follows the flow.
-This includes process steps, sequences, procedures, workflows, interfaces and on qualities such as process security, value adds, bifurcations, cycles etc. In this context, the emphasis should be on process visualizations and detailed verbal descriptions as well as key figures.
+This includes process steps, sequences, procedures, workflows, interfaces, and qualities such as process security, value adds, bifurcations, cycles, etc. The emphasis should be on process visualizations and detailed verbal descriptions, and key figures in this context.

 Back to content